-- 1. Discharged alive on the day of admission or the following day who were not transferred to another acute care facility. - 2.
-With inconsistent or unknown vital status or other unreliable demographic (age and gender) data. - 3.
-Enrolled in the Medicare hospice program or used VA hospice services any time in the 12 months prior to the index admission, including the first day of the index admission. - 4.
-Discharged against medical advice (AMA); or - 5.
-Patients undergoing left ventricular assist device (LVAD) implantation or heart transplantation during an index admission or who have a history of LVAD or heart transplant in the preceding year.
+- 1. Discharged alive on the day of admission or the following day who were not transferred to another acute care facility; - 2.
+With inconsistent or unknown vital status or other unreliable demographic (age and gender) data; - 3.
+Enrolled in the Medicare hospice program or used VA hospice services any time in the 12 months prior to the index admission, including the first day of the index admission; or - 4.
+Discharged against medical advice (AMA).

-For patients with more than one admission for a given condition each year, only one index admission for that condition is randomly selected for inclusion in the cohort for each year.
+For patients with more than one admission for a given condition in a given year, only one index admission for that condition is randomly selected for inclusion in the cohort.